-- Four- to six-page (typed, double-spaced) thesis abstract with names and departmental affiliations of thesis committee members
+- Thesis abstract with names and departmental affiliations of thesis committee members; four to six pages, double-spaced

-- Current CV (include date of thesis defense)
+- Current CV, including date of thesis defense

-Nominees must have a thesis submitted and approved between January 1 and December 31 of the preceding calendar year.
+Nominees must have on official record a doctoral degree or certificate awarded between January 1 and December 31 of the preceding calendar year.

 - 2020: William Allen, PhD and Ashley Lepack, PhD

 - 2015: Joshua Levitz, PhD